Last updated on .

 South side of the Republic Monument

-Soldier on the Republic Monument
+Soldier on the west side of the Republic Monument

 Medallion of a Turkish woman on the Republic Monument